Produced 2006, aired in U.S. on 10/9/06

-- How Do I Shot Web?: At least Danny has a competent if eccentric mentor to help him master his newest ability.
+- How Do I Shot Web?: At least Danny has a competent, if eccentric, mentor to help him master his newest ability.

 - Meaningful Echo: "Cold air is bad for the plants!"

-- Mind-Control Eyes: The eyes of everyone under control of the mind vines turn solid green, including Sam.
+- Mind-Control Eyes: The eyes of everyone under the control of the mind vines turn solid green, including Sam.

 - No Ontological Inertia: Destroying Undergrowth destroys all of the plants and frees everyone from his Mind Control.

-- Point That Somewhere Else: After Danny accidentally skewers some Far Frozeners with ice spikes, they run away when waves goodbye to them.
+- Point That Somewhere Else: After Danny accidentally skewers some Far Frozeners with ice spikes, they run away when he waves goodbye to them.